Linhua-Sun/p4-phylogenetics/INSTALL.rst

 P4 has a simple but useful completion module (I like it enough to use it for all my python work) but file completion in the python that comes with Mac OS 10.5 and 10.6 is broken.
-To fix it, you can either install a better python, or, to partially fix it, you can, in a file '~/.p4/interactive' (that is a text file called 'interactive' that is put in a directory called '.p4' in your home directory) put a line that says 'var.readlineUsesEditline = True' (no quotes).
+To fix it, you can either install a better Python (my preferred option), or, to partially fix it, you can, in a file '~/.p4/interactive' (that is a text file called 'interactive' that is put in a directory called '.p4' in your home directory) put a line that says 'var.readlineUsesEditline = True' (no quotes).
 More info